erics273/react-youniversity/README.md

 * `src/actions/Auth.js`

 ### Hard Mode
 Hard mode should be completed only if Normal Mode has been completed.
 Hard mode is not required but is good practice to enforce the concepts from lecture.
+After completing Hard Mode you should be able to create new users and update the current user.

 Files touched in Hard Mode: